valoriedodge/valoriedodge.github.io/_posts/2016-09-05-dynamodb-and-other-lessons-learned-with-alexa.md

 title: DynamoDB and other Lessons Learned with Alexa
 ---

 I finally completed my Pregnancy Countdown Alexa Skill!
 I briefly mentioned in my last post that I was conceptualizing an app that helps keep track of how long a woman has left in her pregnancy.
-Well, I am happy to announce that that is now a reality.
+Well, I am happy to announce that it is now a live Alexa skill.
 It has been an awesome learning experience, and I wanted to share some of the challenges I faced as well as things that I learned with you.

 For my Pregnancy Countdown App, I needed to be able to persist data for the user (namely, the baby's due date).
 This was the main challenge I faced in creating this app.
 Because I was already hosting the code in an Amazon Web Service (AWS) Lambda function, I decided to use Amazon's DynamoDB to store the data for the app as well.
 Amazon has a sample skill [ScoreKeeper](https://github.com/amzn/alexa-skills-kit-js/blob/master/samples/scoreKeeper/src/scoreKeeper.js) that also persists data to DynamoDB.
 It is a great resource and I used it to model my code to save due dates for users of Pregnancy Countdown.